abdelzaki/notes/devops/notes_docker.md

-    -d              -> detach so the docker would run in the background --name          -> would give a name to the container --add-host      -> name:ip to give hostname and ip address to the docker -it             -> interactive terminal
+    -d              -> detach so the docker would run in the background --name          -> would give a name to the container --add-host      -> name:ip to give hostname and ip address to the docker -> we can ping this name or the ip address -it             -> interactive terminal
-    --net           -> to connect docker to a specific network --ip            -> to assign container to a specific ip
+    --net           -> to connect docker to a specific network --ip            -> to assign container to a specific ip -e              -> enviromental variable

+- docker container cp source_file dockername:path_inside_docker:
+    - this would copy file from host machine to a docker container

 - docker network create --subnet=172.18.0.0/16 my_net
     - to create network with a specific subnet